 Your procedures and schedules are specialized and different from the MSIS student who is attending classes on weeknights on campus.
 The primary difference is that your program is "lock step."
 This means you will stay with the same group of students and take all your classes together and in a pre-set sequence.

 The admissions letter that you received from Stevens is a standard form letter for all graduate students.
 It does NOT cover the aspects of your program that differ from the standard program.
 Refer to the information here rather than the information in your letter.
 In most cases, you will not have to do anything before you attend your first class.
 You do not have to contact your faculty advisor unless you have a special situation that is an exception from the normal process.

 As a result of the lock-step nature of the program, you will not need to create an individual study plan.
 A standard study plan will be given to you in your first class.
-This study plan will show the required courses for the Information Management (IM) concentration.
-Click here to see an example of the IM concentration study plan.
+This study plan will show the required courses for the concentration selected by your location.